MadhuraBuchake/R-Projects/README.md

     - Accuracy of Free Throws
     - Player playing style (2 vs 3 points preference) excluding Free Throws*

     *Each Free Throw is worth 1 point.
 The data has been supplied in the form of vectors.
 Create two matrices before you proceed with        the analysis

+ 5. Worlddata Analysis

+    Produce a scatterplot depicting Life Expectancy (y-axis) and Fertility Rate (x-axis) statistics by Country.
+The scatterplot needs to     also be categorised by Countries’ Regions.
+Produce a visualisation for each of these years: 1960 and 2013.
+Provide insights into how     the two periods compare